Mannix1994/SfSNet-Python/README.md

 Currently implemented:
 * Implement test_SfSNet.m as _test_SfSNet.py
-* Partially implement functions/*.m in functions.py
+* Implement functions/*.m in functions.py
 * move some constant variables to config.py

+Note: create_mask_fiducial still have some problem, but it don't used in _test_SfSNet.py.

+If there are bugs in _test_SfSNet.py, please open a issue.

 # Dependencies
 * Python 2.7